ZEBRA battery: ZEBRA

-A molten salt battery using safer regents would have an obvious advantage over the sodium–sulphur design.
+A molten salt battery using safer reagents would have an obvious advantage over the sodium–sulphur design.
 However, most promising materials did not work well with BASE in its current form.
 This led to the ZEBRA effort, to try to modify BASE to allow operation with common table salt.
 The basic idea was developed by Johan Coetzer at the Council for Scientific and Industrial Research in South Africa, with the first patent granted in 1978.

 Further development began in the UK at AERE Harwell and was then spun-off as BETA Research and Development.
 BETA was in turn merged into a joint venture formed by AEG (later Daimler) and Anglo American in 1988.
 The merged company, AEG Anglo Batteries, began pilot construction of ZEBRA batteries in 1994, but with the 1998 merger of Daimler with Chrysler the project was terminated.
 MES-DEA, formed in 1999 in Switzerland, took over development.
 Small-scale production was undertaken, a few thousands packs per year.
 Innovenergy in Meiringen, Switzerland has further optimised this technology with the use of domestically sourced raw materials, except for the nickel component.
 Despite the reduced capacity compared with lithium-ion batteries, the ZEBRA technology is applicable for stationary energy storage from solar power.
 The company operates a 540 kwh storage facility for solar cells on the roof of a shopping center, and produces over a million battery units per year from sustainable, non-toxic materials.

 The key to the ZEBRA design was the development of a mixture of nickel and BASE-like sodium aluminum chloride to produce a new solid electrolyte.
 Like the sodium–sulfur design, ZEBRA is normally constructed in a cylindrical annual assembly, or "canular".
 The outer case, nickel-coated stainless steel, acts as the negative terminal and the primary container of the assembly.
 Directly inside the casing is the sodium metal.
 Suspended within the sodium is the ceramic BASE electrode, and within it, a mixture of NiCl2 and NaAlCl4.
 Suspended in the middle of that is an electrode that acts as the positive terminal.

 BASE ceramic is relatively brittle, which makes it subject to fracture due to mechanical shocks.
-When these open, the NaAlCl4 comes into contact with the sodium to form a salt and precipitate aluminum metal:
+When these open, the NaAlCl4 comes into contact with the sodium to form a salt and precipitate aluminum: